deepakkrishnamurthy/gravitymachine-analysis-gui/GM_Analysis_Installation.md

 	conda activate envName

 ### Else create a new environment
-	conda create --name envName python=3.6 (choose the correct python version so it's compatible with opencv 4.0, in this case this is python 3.6 conda activate envName
+#### (choose the correct python version so it's compatible with opencv 4.0, in this case this is python 3.6)
+	conda create --name envName python=3.6
+	conda activate envName

 ## Ensure that at this stage you are inside the conda environment.
 You can check this by seeing a `(envName)Joes-MacBook-Pro:` in your terminal prompt